 It was a major effort to turn my hayfield into a well groomed yard.
 I actually ended up mowing the yard a second time after I had raked the grassy haze off of it.

 Still it looked great when I was done.
-It was a little unusal this morning seeing snow and smelling freshly mown grass.
+It was a little unusual this morning seeing snow and smelling freshly mowed grass.

 On the farm in Canada, we used to call a late season snow the "poor man's fertilizer."
 Based on the way our grass is growing, I do not think we need any kind of fertilizer.

-My over the hill lawn mowing buddies, Robert & Randy got their yards mowed at the right times and didn't have to do a double mowing like me.
+My over the hill lawn mowing buddy, Randy got his yard mowed at the right times and didn't have to do a double mowing like me.

 Of course no one expected to wake up to snow this morning.
 It did make for a great snowy sunrise.